-If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from drugs called interferons, such as interferon beta-1a or interferon beta-1b, that may delay or help prevent multiple sclerosis.
-These injectable medications are used for people at high risk of developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.
+If you have optic neuritis, and you have two or more brain lesions evident on MRI scans, you might benefit from multiple sclerosis medications, such as interferon beta-1a or interferon beta-1b, that may delay or help prevent MS. These injectable medications are used for people at high risk of developing MS. Possible side effects include depression, injection site irritation and flu-like symptoms.

-Most people regain close to normal vision within 12 months after an optic neuritis episode.
+Most people regain close to normal vision within six months after an optic neuritis episode.

 People whose optic neuritis returns have a greater risk of developing MS, neuromyelitis optica or MOG antibody associated disorder.
-Optic neuritis can recur in people without underlying conditions, and those people generally have a better long-term prognosis for their vision than do people with multiple sclerosis or neuromyelitis optica.
+Optic neuritis can recur in people without underlying conditions, and those people generally have a better long-term prognosis for their vision than do people with MS or neuromyelitis optica.